Halodi/ar_tools/README.md

 ### calibration\_extrinsic\_head
 ros2 run ar\_tools calibration\_extrinsic\_head PATH\_TO\_CALIB\_CONFIG\_FILE

+For calibrating a camera mounted in or on the head (only movement relative to the robot is through the neck joint).

 ### calibration\_motion\_head
 ros2 run ar\_tools calibration\_motion\_head

-Runs a looping routine that pivots the neck and pelvis.
+Runs a looping routine that moves the neck and pelvis.

 ## Launch files
 Please adjust arguments in relevant launch/config files, then cd to the workspace root and run "source install/setup.bash" prior to use.